wenjian80/soak8_lab/README.md

 #tail the logs for admin server to see if is started
 kubectl logs soainfra-adminserver -n soans --follow

-#you should see admin, soa amd osb started.
+#you should see admin, soa amd osb started before proceed to next steps
 #Refer to sample image below
 kubectl get po -n soans